Squirrel7ang/Simple-Staruml-Generater/README.md

 }
 ```

-Also, the oocourse's TAs also suggest don't use `Triggers` and `SendMessages`
+Also, the oocourse's TAs also suggest don't use `Triggers`
 annotation directly.

 > 5. The `uml.mdj` file look ugly.
 Is there a way to reformat it?